-MICR Check Printer Template
+MICR Check Printers

 The magnetic strength of the MICR toner used is also of great importance.
 If the signal strength, adhesion, durability, and yield of the MICR toner cartridge do not meet the strict standards set by the Accredited Standards Committee on Financial Services, the check will likely be rejected and result in unnecessary bank fees.

 Since a check is a secure document, the right controls must be in place from data file transfer all the way to printer output.
 A truly secure MICR check printing solution ensures that data is encrypted all the way to the printer, where it is decrypted and then printed onto the blank check stock.
 Distinct security features must be present to ensure the printer has the correct toner, is only accessible by approved personnel, cannot print duplicate copies of the same check, and carries an audit trail for reporting.